davidmart7n/TaskManagerApp/README.md.txt

 - JAVA: Main programming language for application logic.
 - SPRING BOOT: Framework for building the backend and connecting with the database.
 - MYSQL: Relational database to store tasks, users, and statuses.
+-API REST: Added but not implemented, allowing potential future integration with external systems or modern frontends.

 **FRONTEND:**
 - THYMELEAF: Template engine for generating dynamic HTML pages.